eniac/mu2sls/POPL23_ARTIFACT_README.md

 First, create a cloudlab experiment.
 As a profile, select `small-lan`, and as parametrization choose (see also image in `docs/cloudlab_parametrization.PNG`):
 - Number of Nodes: 1
 - OS image: UBUNTU 18.04
-- Physical node type: c6525-25g (if available to get the same results as the ones we got in the paper)
+- Physical node type: c6525-25g (if available to get the same results as the ones we got in the paper).
+If that is not available, you should use an AMD node so that the installation works.

 Leave the rest of the parameters as they are.
 Then pick a name for the experiment and a project and start the experiment.